 First I look at the table of contents to be sure it has the topical coverage I’m looking for.
 Then I look for charts, graphs, and other illustrations that amplify the topic.
 I want the text in readable chunks with plenty of white space around the pages.
 I try to stay between 60 and 125 pages in length: fewer has too little content at a lower reading level and more has too much text and is too daunting for middle school readers.
 (The exception is books specifically for ELL and Special Education—those need to be shorter and with lower reading levels.)

 I consider DK (formerly Dorling Kindersley) books an exemplar of non-fiction.
 They have a wealth of organized information in small chunks with beautiful illustrations, so they work well for casual reading and for research.
-School library publishers realized their appeal and now it’s rare to find a middle school non-fiction book that is packed with just text, but we still need to look through them to find the best quality for our students.
+School library publishers realized their appeal and now it’s rare to find a middle school non-fiction book that is packed with text-only titles.
+Still, we need to look at the features in each book to find the best quality for our students.

 SOME FINAL DO’S AND DON’TS